piscesfantasy/CUDAMatLib/README.md

 CUDAMatLib
 ==========
-A library offering GPU parallel computation with CUDA on array and matrix data types.
+A library offering GPU parallel computation for array and matrix data types with CUDA.

 Requirements
 ------------